Skip to main content

 • Santo Tomas Elementary School (Sepecue)

-During their time in Gandoca, ACE participants will get involved in a variety of service projects.
-The majority of projects are outdoor-based and participants can expect to be working in warm, humid conditions.
-Further details on specific service projects will be provided once the ACE in Costa Rica team is confirmed.
+During their time in Gandoca and Sepecue, ACE participants will get involved in a variety of service projects across the themes of conservation, sustainability, and community development.
+The majority of the projects are outdoor-based and participants can expect to be working in hot, humid conditions.
+Participants taking part in the ACE program may contribute to the following programs and projects during their time in Gandoca and Sepecue:

 Program Requirements